Like a free guided tour: a Hamburg Greet

 Planten un Blomen

-Planten un Blomen is the name of the park, which was held on part of the present site.
-Today there is much to discover in Planten und Blomen: in spring and summer beautiful flowerbeds, perennials, trees, streams, ponds, walk-in greenhouses, and a wide range of play and leisure activities.
+Planten un Blomen (“Plants and Flowers” in local North German dialect) is the name of the park in the city center, which stretches between Dammtor station and the exhibition grounds to the television tower and through the ramparts to Sankt Pauli.
+There is a lot to discover in Planten und Blomen: beautiful flower beds, perennials, trees, streams, ponds, water features, walk-in greenhouses and a wide range of play and leisure activities.

 Schanzenviertel